 THE STORY:

 For a start, Mally is a woman prostitute who has dubious ties to some dubious underworld factions.
-Next, Ben figures out that there is a ‘book’ running which insinuates he will not be able to complete his assignment.
+Next, Ben figures out that there is a ‘book’ running that insinuates he will not be able to complete his assignment.
 And finally, when Ben and Mally are in transit, their vehicle is shot at by both police officers plus a couple of assailants in a nondescript vehicle.

 Sh*t!